 Choosing a college that’s right for you means asking yourself big questions.
 Whether or not you can graduate in four years shouldn’t be one of them.
 That’s why we guarantee that all students who enter Carthage as freshmen will graduate in four years.

-Starting in Fall 2020, every student who enters Carthage College as a freshman seeking a Bachelor of Arts or Bachelor of Science in Nursing will earn that degree in four years.
+Starting in Fall 2020, every student who enters Carthage College as a freshman seeking a bachelor’s degree will earn that degree in four years.

 To fulfill that promise, Carthage assures students that they: